servalproject/batphone/CURRENT-RELEASE.md

 On the Serval Mesh "Connect" screen, connecting to "Ad Hoc Mesh" will request [root permission][] (super-user) on your Android device in order to put Wi-Fi into [Ad-Hoc mode][].
-If you grant super-user permission to Serval Mesh, it will attempt to install its own Wi-Fi driver software on your device, which **could result in YOUR DEVICE BECOMING PERMANENTLY DISABLED ("BRICKED").**
+If you grant super-user permission to Serval Mesh, it will attempt to reinstall the Wi-Fi driver software on your device, which **could result in YOUR DEVICE BECOMING PERMANENTLY DISABLED ("BRICKED").**

-On the Serval Mesh "Connect" screen, connecting to any network marked "HotSpot" will put your device's Wi-Fi into [Access Point mode][].
+On the Serval Mesh "Connect" screen, selecting "Portable Wi-Fi Hotspot" will put your device's Wi-Fi into [Access Point mode][].
 If you have a mobile data plan, **this will give nearby devices access to your mobile data plan, and COULD COST YOU MONEY.**

-The Serval Mesh "Connect" screen allows you to connect to other Serval Mesh devices that act as Access Points or Ad Hoc peers.
+The Serval Mesh "Connect" screen allows you to connect to other Serval Mesh devices that act as Access Points (Hotspots) or Ad Hoc peers.
 If you do so, **this will cut off normal Wi-Fi network access** while Serval Mesh is running, and services like Google Updates, E-mail, social media and other notifications may not work.

 Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and **MUST NOT BE